FusionAuth/fusionauth-site/astro/src/content/blog/saml-and-oidc-difference.mdx

 ## What Is OIDC?

 [OIDC](https://openid.net/connect/) is an open authentication protocol built on top of the OAuth 2.0 authorization framework.
-It delegates authentication to identity providers such as Google and FushionAuth to verify identities, while defining how an identity provider communicates with a relying party (or the platform providing services) to authenticate an entity (or end user).
+It delegates authentication to identity providers such as Google and FusionAuth to verify identities, while defining how an identity provider communicates with a relying party (or the platform providing services) to authenticate an entity (or end user).

 OIDC uses tokens known as [JSON Web Tokens](https://jwt.io/) (JWTs), with which applications can authenticate identities and access data from another application or service.
 It supports the [single sign-on](https://fusionauth.io/learn/expert-advice/authentication/developer-benefits-single-sign-on) (SSO) mechanism, which is used by most engineers to authenticate a user across several platforms.
 This can be handled by services like [FusionAuth](https://fusionauth.io/), which provides out-of-the-box features such as SSO for quicker authentication.
 OIDC works with web-based, mobile, and JavaScript clients.